IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Prismic Banshee's 'hands' having a weird hitbox

+-Granite Magnet not pulling items in faster when worn as an accessory

 -Virulent Ore placing the wrong tile, due to me forgoting to undo a testing thing

 -Gucci Guantlet's Amber Gem causing null errors in merchant shops